About Columbia County

 Courts & Case Records

-Columbia County's judicial system includes Columbia County Superior Court, located at 341 East Main Street, Dayton, WA 99328, which can be reached for Superior Court has general jurisdiction over all civil cases without monetary limit, felony criminal cases, domestic relations matters including divorce and child custody, probate and estate administration, guardianships, and appeals from lower courts.
+Columbia County's judicial system includes Columbia County Superior Court, located at 341 East Main Street, Dayton, WA 99328, which can be contacted through the office’s website.
+Superior Court has general jurisdiction over all civil cases without monetary limit, felony criminal cases, domestic relations matters including divorce and child custody, probate and estate administration, guardianships, and appeals from lower courts.
 The court also handles juvenile dependency and offender matters.

 - The Washington State Courts website provides some online access to case information through the statewide case management system.